 This project is suitable for a PhD student or Honours followed by a PhD.

 Chronic lymphocytic leukaemia (CLL) is a blood and bone marrow cancer that slowly worsens over time.
-CLL is one of the most common types of leukemia in adults and typically occurs during or after middle age.
+CLL is one of the most common types of leukaemia in adults and typically occurs during or after middle age.
 Most patients have a form of CLL that develops slowly and remain stable for many years without treatment, while others develop aggressive disease hallmarks.

 CLL patients have too many abnormal B lymphocytes, along with poor responses to infections and low anti-tumour immunity.
 Infections are a major cause of death in CLL patients; current treatments used to reduce the number of tumour cells further compromise patient immune systems, and resistance/intolerance to treatment adds to the disease burden.
 Restoring immune system functions in CLL patients is currently an unmet need and developing new drugs and treatments is critical.

 Using a mouse model of CLL, we have recently discovered that mice fed a ketogenic diet are protected against developing disease.
 However, the clinical relevance of this dietary intervention has not been tested.
-The protective molecular mechanisms that are triggered by the keto diet are also unknown.
+The protective molecular mechanisms that are triggered by the ketogenic diet are also unknown.
 However, it is likely that the protection provided by the diet against CLL is associated with a set of metabolites with a potentially anti-leukaemic effect, creating hypotheses for exploration.

 This project will create a patient-derived xenogeneic (PDX) model of CLL, using blood cells from CLL patients injected into mice without T, B or NK cells, which allows for the engraftment of human cells.
 The mice will then be fed a range of diets, and CLL progression will be monitored using flow cytometry and other biochemical assays.